5,99 €

 Autorenporträt

 A. Gregory Frankson has published four poetry collections and contributed to six anthologies.
-He is a former Canadian national poetry slam champion, an inductee to the VERSe Ottawa Hall of Honour, and a former on-air poetic commentator on CBC Radio One in Toronto.
+He is a former Canadian national poetry slam champion, an inductee to the VERSe Ottawa Hall of Honour, and a former on-air poetic commentator on CBC Radio One.
+This is his first full-length foray into the world of creative non-fiction.
 Greg is based in Toronto.